Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Operational Interpretation of R enyi Information Measures

 We find that for $R$ sufficiently close to the threshold $I(X\!:\!Y)$, we have

 with a different definition of R\'enyi mutual information,

-Our result gives an operational interpretation for this definition of R\'enyi mutual information, which we have not found in the existing literature.
+Our result gives an operational interpretation for this definition of R\'enyi mutual information.
 However, this operational interpretation only applies for $s \geq \frac12$.
-In fact, it is unclear if our results can be extended to smaller $s$.
-Furthermore, we do know of a closed form expression for this quantity.
+In fact, it is unclear if our results can be extended to smaller $s$ and we do not know of a closed form expression for this quantity.
+While this work was completed, the properties of this definition have been independently studied in~\cite{pfisterlapidoth16}.